 For any round t > 1, the activity upper limit of bidder i is calculated by multiplying the activity limit percentage for round t with the eligibility of bidder i for round t.
 The result is rounded up to the nearest integer.
-The activity limit percentage for a round is a percentage greater than or equal to 100% that is set by the Commission.
+The activity limit percentage will be set with a range of 100% and 140% inclusive and may change from round to round.

 For example, consider a round t > 1.
-If the activity limit percentage for round t is 120% and the eligibility of bidder i for round t is 156, then the bidder's activity upper limit for round t is calculated as 120% of 156, which after rounding up to the nearest integer yields 188.
+If the activity limit percentage for round t is 120% and the eligibility of bidder i for round t is 156 bidding units, then the bidder's activity upper limit for round t is calculated as 120% of 156, which after rounding up to the nearest integer yields 188.
 That is, the bidder can submit bids with activity of up to 188.